whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-08-Fabletics-May-2015-Review.md

 <br>

 ![Fabletics May 2015 Bra](/img/FableticsMay2015Bra.jpg)
-I wish the straps on the sports bra were black instead of white.
+I wish the straps on the bra were black instead of white.
 I can never keep anything white.
 Upon trying them on, I feel that it provides both comfort and support, and it also comes with removable bra cups.
-I do wish that their tags can be removed easily like with Lululemon though, the tags that came on this bra was super long so I had to cut them off.
+The size was pretty spot on, I ordered an XS for my 32C.
+I do wish that their tags can be removed easily though, like with Lululemon.
+The tags that came on this bra was super long so I had to cut them off.

 <br>